 - 6.1 The Strategy sets out: - the ethical framework audit staff are expected to comply with - the basis for the audit opinion and the audit approach to be adopted - the approach to assessing risk and assurance as part of the audit planning process - the Audit Plan, resource assessment and performance indicators - how the service will work with key staff, members and groups within the Council - how the team will operate on a day to day basis - how it will assess its compliance with relevant professional standards and report upon this. - 6.2 A few very minor amendments have been made to the Strategy this year.
 These are cosmetic and don't change the manner in which the audit service provided is delivered under the Collaborative Working Agreement.
-The Strategy also sets out the team's performance indicators for the year. - 6.3 As outlined in the Strategy, activities are only considered for inclusion in the Audit Plan if: - they are assessed as being significant enough to require periodic independent review - this independent assurance is not being provided elsewhere (e.g. Ofsted). - 6.4 The coverage provided within the proposed Audit Plan for 2019/20 (Appendix 2a) is based upon the audit approach outlined in the Strategy which complies with the requirements of the Standards.
+The Strategy also sets out the team's performance indicators for the year.

+- 6.3 As outlined in the Strategy, activities are only considered for inclusion in the Audit Plan if: - they are assessed as being significant enough to require periodic independent review - this independent assurance is not being provided elsewhere (eg. from Ofsted). - 6.4 The coverage provided within the proposed Audit Plan for 2021/22 (Appendix 2a) is based upon the audit approach outlined in the Strategy which complies with the requirements of the Standards. - 6.5 The Audit Plan looks to provide some assurance regarding the delivery of the Council's Ambition and Outcomes and as many Corporate Risks as possible.